Effective Strategies for Sensory Overload in Autism: A Parent's Guide

 • Physical Symptoms: Complaints about headaches or stomachaches can arise, indicating that they’re struggling with external stimuli.

-Did you know that research shows up to 90% of individuals with autism experience heightened sensitivity?
+Did you know that research shows up to 90% of individuals with autism experience ?
 This can really affect their daily lives and social interactions.
 As Ana Gentil-Gutiérrez points out, "Children with Autism Spectrum Disorder (ASD) often encounter challenges in processing sensory information, which poses a constraint when engaging in various settings, such as school."

 Let’s explore this together!
 We’re here to help you every step of the way!